Nordic combined at the 1998 Winter Olympics

-Nordic combined at the 1998 Winter Olympics, consisted of two events, held from 13 February to 20 February.
+Nordic combined at the 1998 Winter Olympics, consisted of two events, held from 13 to 20 February.
 The ski jumping portion took place at Hakuba Ski Jumping Stadium, while the cross-country portion took place at Snow Harp.

 Medal summary

 Medal table

 The Norwegians led the medal table, sweeping the two gold medals.
-Russia's medal, from Valery Stolyarov was the first, and as of 2010, only medal for Russia in Nordic combined (three Soviet athletes have won Nordic combined medals, two of them from Russia).
+Russia's medal, from Valery Stolyarov was the first, and as of 2026, only medal for Russia in Nordic combined (three Soviet athletes have won Nordic combined medals, two of them from Russia).